itsPG/os_hw3/README.md

 ### File Descriptor

 File Descriptor provides a interface that we can manipulate file.
-When a new process is initialized, there are 3 default File Descriptors will be opened: stdin(0), stdout(1), and stderr(2).
-In Linux kernel, every process will have a unique File Descriptor Table, which denotes those opened File Descriptors.
+When a new process is initialized, there are 3 default file descriptors will be opened: stdin(0), stdout(1), and stderr(2).
+In Linux kernel, every process will have a unique File Descriptor Table, which records those opened File Descriptors.

 Some useful functions are listed below: